michelderu/astra-express-react/README.md

 npm start
 ```
 Now browse to http://localhost:9000/testAPI and you will see the message: "API is working properly."

+Congratulations!
+You just created an Express middle-layer that exposes a REST endpoint!

 ## 2️⃣ Set up the front-end
 ### Generate the basic Express setup